mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > A hallmark of stupid wokeness: getting offended for people who themselves would not be offended.
 Democrats have gone from the party that protects people to the party that protects feelings.
 From “Ask not what your country can do for you” to “You owe me an apology.”
 Republicans apologize for nothing, Democrats for everything—can’t we find a balance?

-A theater slaps a trigger warning on *Romeo and Juliet*.
+We live in a time when a theater will slap a trigger warning on *Romeo and Juliet*.

 > London’s Globe Theatre felt the need to tell the audience that its production of Romeo and Juliet includes suicide.

-How can trigger warnings and spoiler alerts coexist in the same time?
+How can trigger warnings and spoiler alerts coexist?

 > It does kind of give away the ending.
 I don’t understand how a society that’s so in love with spoiler alerts can also be into trigger warnings: tell me what’s gonna happen—but don’t tell me!